Portfolio theory

 √(ΣWi2σi2 + ΣΣWiWjCovij)

-σi is the standard deviation of expected returns of security i
+σi is the standard deviation of expected returns of security i, and,

 Assuming that the covariance is less than one (invariably true), this will be less than the weighted average of the standard deviation of the expected returns of the securities.
 This is why diversification reduces risk.

-The other important results in the financial economics of portfolios are those dealing with the construction of efficient portfolios.
+The other important results in modern portfolio theory are those dealing with the construction of efficient portfolios.